python/devguide/compiler.rst

               attributes (int lineno)
   }

-The preceding example describes three different kinds of statements;
+The preceding example describes two different kinds of statements and an
-function definitions, return statements, and yield statements.
+expression: function definitions, return statements, and yield expressions.
 All three kinds are considered of type ``stmt`` as shown by ``|`` separating the various kinds.
 They all take arguments of various kinds and amounts.

 Modifiers on the argument type specify the number of values needed; ``?`` means it is optional, ``*`` means 0 or more, while no modifier means only one